Seaweed fertilizer is essentially plant food, just like bonemeal fertilizer.

 - Calcified Seaweed– this one isn’t kelp fertilizer.

-- It is a mix of calcified coral and algae (with around a 50% calcium content).
+- It is a mix of calcified coral and algae (with around 50% calcium content).

-There are many different brands of seaweed fertilizer with Neptune’s Harvest (Amazon) being one of the more popular options.
+There are many different brands of seaweed fertilizer, with Neptune’s Harvest (Amazon) being one of the more popular options for home gardeners.

-Their liquid fertilizer has an indefinite shelf life since they are only activated once the water is added to them.
+Their liquid fertilizer ingredients have an indefinite shelf life since they are only activated once water is added to them.

 How Do You Use Seaweed Fertilizer in The Garden?